Infinite Dimensional Topological-Holomorphic Symmetry in Three-Dimensions: Introduction

-In Section \ref{sec:wzwmodel}, we briefly review the Wess–Zumino–Witten (WZW) model, compute the Poisson brackets of its currents, and recall how they give rise to the Kac–Moody algebra.
-In Section \ref{sec:3dtheory}, we introduce the three-dimensional topological-holomorphic field theory constructed in \cite{Chen:2024axr}, and describe its symmetry structure.
-In Section \ref{raviolo}, we present the Raviolo formalism developed in \cite{Garner:2023zqn} and adapt it to the three-dimensional setting relevant to our theory.
-In Section \ref{affineraviolo}, we compute explicitly the Poisson brackets of the symmetry currents of the three-dimensional theory and analyze the resulting algebra of modes.
-In Section \ref{derivedcurrents}, we show that these brackets define a centrally extended affine graded Lie algebra, which we construct in detail.
+The structure of the paper is as follows.
+In Section \ref{sec:3dtheory}, we introduce the three-dimensional theory constructed in \cite{Chen:2024axr}, and describe its symmetry structure.
+In Section \ref{raviolo}, we present the raviolo formalism developed in \cite{Garner:2023zqn} and adapt it to the three-dimensional setting relevant to our theory.
+In Section \ref{affineraviolo}, we perform the radial quantisation of the three-dimensional theory and compute the commutation relations between the modes of the symmetry currents.
+In Section \ref{sec:ceagla}, we show that these commutation relations define a centrally extended affine graded Lie algebra, which we construct in detail.
+Finally, in Section \ref{sec:vertexalgebra} we construct the raviolo vertex algebra corresponding to the three-dimensional theory.